Michelin Man: Development

 The company used this basic poster format for 15 years, adding its latest products to the table in front of the figure.
 It is unclear when the name "Bibendum" was adopted.
 At the latest, it was in 1908, when Michelin commissioned Curnonsky to write a newspaper column signed "Bibendum".
 In 1922, Michelin held a contest to name the character in the United States.
+The winning entry was "Old 1895", chosen for the year Michelin had introduced the world’s first pneumatic automobile tire, though judges noted that no submission fully met their approval and considered the search for a definitive name still unresolved.

-Rubber tyres were originally gray-white, or light or translucent beige.
+Rubber tires were originally gray-white, or light or translucent beige.
 In 1912, they became black when carbon was added to them as a preservative and strengthener.
 The company changed Bibendum's colour to black as well, and featured him that way in several print ads.
 They decided to abandon the change, citing printing and aesthetic issues (not racial concerns, as is commonly believed).

-The image of the plump tyre-man is sometimes used to describe an obese person, or someone wearing comically bulky clothing (e.g. "How can I wrap up warmly without looking like the Michelin Man?").
+The image of the plump tire-man is sometimes used to describe an obese person, or someone wearing comically bulky clothing (e.g. "How can I wrap up warm without looking like the Michelin Man?").

 Bibendum's shape has changed over the years.
-O'Galop's logo was based on bicycle tyres, wore pince-nez glasses with lanyard, and smoked a cigar.
+O'Galop's logo was based on bicycle tires, wore pince-nez glasses with lanyard, and smoked a cigar.
 By the 1960s, Bibendum was shown running, often rolling a tyre as well, and no longer smoked.
-In 1998, his 100th anniversary, a slimmed-down version of him (sans glasses) was adopted. reflecting the lower-profile, smaller tyres of modern cars.
-A computer-animated version of Bibendum has appeared in American television ads, with a pet puppy similar in appearance to him.
+In 1998, his 100th anniversary, a slimmed-down version of him (sans glasses) was adopted, reflecting the lower-profile, smaller tires of modern cars.
+An animated version of Bibendum has appeared in American television ads, with a pet puppy similar in appearance to him.

-A history of Bibendum, Le Grand Siècle de Bibendum (Hoëbeke, Paris, 1997) was written by Olivier Darmon.
+A history of Bibendum, Le Grand Siècle de Bibendum (Hoëbeke, Paris, 1997), was written by Olivier Darmon.